 The most important factor in photography is practice.
-Get crazy with genres, styles, angles, places, objects, and never limit yourself.
+Get creative with genres, styles, angles, places, objects, and never limit yourself.

-Let your vision be your best friends and exploit photography to the fullest.
+Let your vision be your best friends and explore photography to the fullest.
 Do this and show people perspectives that they have never seen.

 Don’t forget to have fun.
 Shooting at the beach can be relaxing and entertaining as well.

 Get into conversations with random people and take pictures of them.
 Have fun with landscapes, portraits, silhouettes, and shoot from different angles.